 While single flame torches excel in precision and fuel efficiency, they suffer in environments with wind or even gentle breeze.
 When vaping outside with a Dynavap, I highly recommend using a dual or triple-flame torch.

-Multi-Flame Jet Lighters provide a larger pocket of hot flame and can heat up the Dynavap tip considerably faster than a single flame lighter.
+Multi-Flame Jet Lighters provide a larger pocket of hot flame and can heat the Dynavap tip considerably faster than a single flame lighter.
 These lighters are more powerful and help compensate for cold or windy conditions.

 Dynavap Induction Heaters